neondatabase/website/content/docs/manage/projects.md

 #### Update an IP Allow configuration

 You can update your IP Allow configuration via the Neon Console or API as described in [Configure IP Allow](#configure-ip-allow).
-WReplace the current configuration with the new configuration.
-For example, if your IP Allow configuration currently allows access from IP address `192.168.1.1`, and you want to extend access to IP address `192.168.1.2`, specify both addresses in your new configuration: `192.168.1.15, 192.168.1.15`.
+Replace the current configuration with the new configuration.
+For example, if your IP Allow configuration currently allows access from IP address `192.168.1.1`, and you want to extend access to IP address `192.168.1.2`, specify both addresses in your new configuration: `192.168.1.1, 192.168.1.2`.
 You cannot append values to an existing configuration.
 You can only replace an existing configuration with a new one.

 The Neon CLI provides an `ip-allow` command with `add`, `reset`, and `remove` options that you can use to update your IP Allow configuration.
 For instructions, refer to [Neon CLI commands — ip-allow](/docs/reference/cli-ip-allow).